msantos/gen_icmp/README.md

                 Timeout = int()
                 Data = binary()
                 Responses = [ Response ]
-                Response = {ok, Host, Address, {Id, Sequence, Elapsed, Payload}} |
+                Response = {ok, Host, Address, ReplyAddr, {Id, Sequence, Elapsed, Payload}} |
-                    {{error, Error}, Host, Address, {Id, Sequence, Payload}} | {{error, timeout}, Address}
+                    {{error, Error}, Host, Address, ReplyAddr, {Id, Sequence, Payload}} | {{error, timeout}, Address}
+                ReplyAddr = tuple()
                 Elapsed = int()
                 Payload = binary()
                 Error = unreach_host | timxceed_intrans

-        Convenience function to send a single ping packet.
+        ping/1 is a convenience function to send a single ping packet.
 The argument to ping/1 can be either a hostname or a list of hostnames.

         The ping/3 function blocks until either an ICMP ECHO REPLY is received from all hosts or Timeout is reached.

         Id and sequence are used to differentiate ping responses.
 Usually, the sequence is incremented for each ping in one run.

         A list of responses is returned.
-If the ping was successful, the elapsed time is included (calculated by subtracting the current time from the time we sent in the ICMP ECHO packet and returned to us in the ICMP ECHOREPLY payload).
+If the ping was successful, the elapsed time is included (calculated by subtracting the current time from the time we sent in the ICMP ECHO packet and returned to us in the ICMP ECHOREPLY payload) where:

+            Host: the provided hostname

+            Address: the resolved IPv4 or IPv6 network address represented as a 4 or 8-tuple used in the ICMP echo request

+            ReplyAddr: the IPv4 or IPv6 network address originating the ICMP echo reply

         The timeout is set for all ICMP packets and is set after all packets have been sent out.

         ping/1 and ping/2 open and close an ICMP socket for the user.
 For best performance, ping/3 should be used instead, with the socket being maintained between runs.

         Duplicate hosts in the address list are removed by default.
 Add {dedup, false} to options to disable this behaviour.

         By default only one address per hostname is pinged.
 To enable pinging all addresses per hostname pass {multi, true}